• Home

 Alerts

-You can group many alerts into one Incident.
-This lets you see related alerts together.
-You can also easily share this Incident with teammates using a special link.
+You can group one or more alerts into a single Incident, which lets you see the selected alerts on a single timeline.
+You can also easily share this Incident with your team using a special link.

 If sandbox events occur, 'Incident Mode' activates automatically.
 This groups related alerts for you, no extra steps needed.